Eliot-Roxbergh/notes_pinephone/README.md

 Firefox is OK, but takes like 5 seconds to start.
 Video performance is bad, if you're lucky you can run 360p video moderately smoothly.
 Is HW acceleration available or working?
 Heard here that video is currently done in SW [1].

-Sometimes menus don't show and only flicker, but generally it is usable and e.g. possible to go into settings, clear cookies, install addons etc.
+Some menus don't show and only flicker, but generally it is usable and e.g. possible to go into settings, clear cookies, install addons etc.
+How to handle bookmarks though?

 [1] - Lecture: Is there hope for Linux on smartphones?, 2020-08-20, https://youtu.be/jdl1x3DkMEg?t=1256

 ### Music

-Playing music works OK (I only tried VLC), can pause etc. on lock screen.
+Playing music works OK (I only tried VLC, although its UI is half frozen), can pause etc. on lock screen.
 Not sure how to achieve very long battery time while using it as music player, as it then must not enter suspend mode.

 # Security

-Pinephone has hw switches to disable mic / camera 1 / camera 2 / wifi / cellular.
+Pinephone has hw switches to disable mic / headphones / camera 1 / camera 2 / wifi / cellular modem.

-I do not think firmware and required apps is 100% open-source (cellular is not ofc but more?).
+I do not think firmware and required apps are 100% open-source?
 And for instance, regarding Pinephone Pro "_ppp-cam app itself will stay closed source_" [1]

 Note that, in general, stock Linux does not have the same application sandboxing as e.g. Android.